Education in the United Arab Emirates

-Provision of education in the UAE began shortly after the establishment of the federation with the inception of the first university, the United Arab Emirates University, located in Al Ain, Abu Dhabi.
+Provision of education in the United Arab Emirates began shortly after the establishment of the federation with the inception of the first university, the United Arab Emirates University, located in Al Ain, Abu Dhabi.
 Since then, the country has progressed with efforts to ensure high literacy rates, modern programs and women's share in education.
 It works on improving its youth's education which is why the agenda 2021 has been set.
 The UAE currently devotes approximately 16 percent of total federal government spending to education.
 In 2019, the overall literacy rate was 96%, and in the year 2022, the literacy rate increased to 98.29.